jmlew/ng-ngrx-nestjs-base/README.md

 Find a list in .vscode/extensions.json to ensure the best development experience.

+## App Structure

+See [http://bit.ly/scaleable-apps ](http://bit.ly/scaleable-apps) for indepth overview of the architecture.

 ## Code scaffolding

 ### Create Angular Common Folders

 Create common folders with index barrel-files by opening the relevant dir in the terminal and running `sh create-dirs.sh` with the list of directories appended.
 If no directories are appended, the default subdirectories are created.

 Eg, from a directory two levels deep, run `sh ../../create-dirs.sh` to create defaults, or `sh ../../create-dirs.sh components containers services` to create specific directories.

 ### Generate Angular Boilerplate